Medacorp/Luigi-s-Mansion/Documentation/Mansion data.md

     portrait_ghosts:{ //Portrait ghost data.
         <name>:{ //A portrait ghost.
             portrificationized:0b, //BASE; When health is 0, and this is 0b, the ghost can be portrificationized and turned into a painting.
 It is then set to 1b. rank:-1b, //BASE; The rank you're obtained.
-Default = -1b, which is bronze, just like 0b; 1b is silver, 2b and above is gold, and 3b and above is platinum if 3DS Remake add-on is installed. top_vacuum_damage:0, //The highest amount of damage dealt in 1 suction. max_health:X, //The max health.
+Default = -1b, which is undefined (treated as bronze), 0b is bronze, 1b is silver, 2b and above is gold.
+3b and above is platinum if 3DS Remake add-on is installed. top_vacuum_damage:0, //The highest amount of damage dealt in 1 suction. max_health:X, //The max health.
 Together with health, used to determine the pearl size to drop.
             //See also HP-having ghost data below